Frequently Asked Questions

-Hospice care focuses on enabling people to live their final days to the fullest, in peace and without pain, in the place that provides the most solace, which for many people is home.
-Hospice is a unique philosophy of care centered around enhancing quality of life for people with a life-limiting illness, while also providing support to caregivers and family members.
+Hospice care focuses on enabling people to live their final days to the fullest, in peace and without pain.
+Gilchrist offers care in the place that provides the patient and family the most solace, which for many people is home.
+Hospice is a unique philosophy of care centered around enhancing quality of life for people with a life-limiting illness.
+We also provide support to caregivers and family members.
 Below are answers to frequently asked questions about hospice care.

 No, you are merely choosing to change the focus of your care to comfort and quality of life.
-Studies have shown that people with life-limiting illnesses who enroll in hospice care live an average of 29 days longer than those who did not, most often due to the coordination of care hospice provides and because they are no longer receiving advanced treatments that place added stress on the body.
+Studies have shown that people with life-limiting illnesses who enroll in hospice care live an average of 29 days longer than those who did not.
+The increase is most often due to the coordination of care hospice provides and because they are no longer receiving advanced treatments that place added stress on the body.
 Hospice is not about giving up.
-It is about living your last days, weeks and months to the fullest, taking the time to spend precious moments with loved ones.
+It is about living your last days, weeks and months to the fullest, and taking the time to spend precious moments with loved ones.

 No. Any individual with a life-limiting diagnosis who lives in our service area is eligible for Hospice Care.
 We provide care to individuals with cancer, end-stage heart and lung disease, kidney disease, ALS and other neurological diseases, Alzheimer’s disease, AIDS and other life-limiting illnesses.

 Yes.
-We provide hospice care wherever you reside–at home, in nursing homes, retirement facilities or assisted living facilities.
+Gilchrist provides hospice care wherever you reside–at home, in nursing homes, retirement facilities or assisted living facilities.
 If more intense medical intervention is needed, individuals may be admitted to one of our inpatient centers.
 We have three inpatient facilities: Gilchrist Center Towson, Gilchrist Center Howard County or Gilchrist Center Baltimore.

 Early and often.
-It’s important to have courageous conversations with your family and doctor about your life-limiting diagnosis and options for care before you are in a crisis situation, so that you may carefully consider all of your options.
+It’s important to have courageous conversations with your family and doctor about your life-limiting diagnosis and options for care.
+These conversations should occur before you are in a crisis situation, so that you may carefully consider all of your options.

 Most advanced medical interventions have been discontinued by the time individuals enroll in hospice.
 However, potentially life-prolonging interventions may be maintained based on your hospice comprehensive care plan.
 In addition, Gilchrist offers concurrent hospice and curative care for those who qualify.

 Hospice is a Medicare entitlement program.
-Gilchrist Hospice Care services are covered by Medicare, Medicaid and most private insurers.
+Gilchrist Hospice Care services are covered at no cost by Medicare, Medicaid and most private insurers.
 A representative of Gilchrist Hospice Care will be able to help determine your coverage.
-Gilchrist Hospice Care provides care to all qualified individuals regardless of their ability to pay.

 Covered services include: